 In any construction industry in the world, compliance to legislations and law is prudent and necessary.
 It is what ensures the durability, stability and safety of the buildings and its occupants.
-Thus, it is unsurprising that Oman contractors also view that 'legislative compliance' is another main strategy to deliver conventional projects which accounted for 7% of the total variance.
-Standards and regulatory controls are essential for construction as these construction activities play major role in environmental health, economy, and social welfare.
+Thus, it is unsurprising that Omani contractors also view that "Legislative compliance" is another main strategy to deliver the conventional projects which accounted for 7% of the total variance.
+Standards and regulatory controls are essential for the construction as these construction activities play major role in environmental health, economy and social welfare.
 Under this strategy, submission of required plans to authority for approval is one of the sub-strategies.
-Past research by Islam & Khadem (2013) showed that contractors' submission of drawings and plans to concerned authorities to obtain their approval to proceed determined their productivity which in turn helped project delivery.
-Another sub-strategy is to comply with required rules, regulations, and legislation of the country.
-It is mandatory for contractors to comply with the established technical standards and requirements of the country to ensure health, safety, environmental protection, social welfare, and economic stability.
-According to Windapo & Cattell (2010), compliance to the rules and regulations of the country would ensure smooth handing over of the project.
+Past research by Islam and Khadem (2013) showed that contractors' submission of drawings and plans to the respective authorities to obtain their approval to proceed, determined their productivity which in turn helped project delivery.
+Another sub-strategy is to comply with required rules, regulations and legislation of the country.
+It is mandatory for the contractors to comply with the established technical standards and requirements of the country to ensure health, safety, environmental protection, social welfare and economic stability.
+According to Windapo and Cattell (2010), compliance to the rules and regulations of the country would ensure smooth handing over of the project.

-Clients' Satisfaction
+Strategy 7: Clients' Satisfaction

-The final main strategy identified from the survey is 'clients' satisfaction' with 5.6% of the total variance.
+The final main strategy identified from the survey is "Clients' satisfaction" with 5.6% of the total variance.
 The main responsibility of the contractor is to deliver construction project according to the clients' requirements.
-One of the two important sub-strategies is 'advocate all the contractual terms to demonstrate professionalism'.
-This is acknowledged by Alzahrani & Emsley (2013) that, winning trust of the client through professionalism and adherence to contractual terms increases possibility of successful project delivery.
-Hwang & Lim (2013) reported that failure to manage the contractual obligations causes project delay due to conflicts.
-One more sub-strategy is fulfilling clients' requirements to ensure project delivery.
-Contractor has to fulfill various requirements of client including compliance to the client's schedule, budget and quality.
-Dikmen & Birgönül (2003) also asserted that contractors need to maximise client's satisfaction by fulfilling their requirements.
+One of the two important substrategies is advocate all the contractual terms to demonstrate professionalism.
+This is acknowledged by Alzahrani and Emsley (2013) that winning trust of the client through professionalism and adherence to contractual terms increases possibility of successful project delivery.
+Hwang and Lim (2013) reported that failure to manage the contractual obligations causes project delay due to conflicts.
+One more substrategy is fulfilling clients' requirements to ensure project delivery.
+Contractor must fulfil various requirements of client including compliance to the client's schedule, budget and quality.
+Dikmen and Birgönül (2003) also asserted that contractors need to maximise client's satisfaction by fulfilling their requirements.